 During scar repair surgery, the surgeon will remove dead skin cells from the area where the scar is located.
 The surgeon then uses sutures or staples to close the wound.
 After the incision heals, the doctor can use lasers to improve the appearance.

-The process of scar revision involves removing scars and replacing them with healthy skin.
+The process of scar repair involves removing scars and replacing them with healthy skin (which may include skin grafts).
 This procedure is performed by plastic surgeons who specialize in cosmetic surgery.
 There are two types of scar revision treatments: surgical and non-surgical.
-Surgical scar revision requires cutting open the area where the scar is located, removing the deeper scar tissue, and sewing the wound closed.
-Nonsurgical scar revision uses lasers, radio frequency devices, chemical peels, microdermabrasion, and other methods to reduce the appearance of scars.
+Surgical scar repair requires cutting open the area where the scar is located, removing the deeper scar tissue, and sewing the wound closed.
+Nonsurgical scar revision uses a variety of treatments such as lasers, radio frequency devices, chemical peels, microdermabrasion, and other methods to reduce the appearance of all types of scars and is usually performed as brown spots, hyperpigmentation or acne scar treatments.

 After the procedure, patients must wear compression garments until the incisions heal.
 Patients should avoid strenuous activities for at least six weeks after the procedure.
 Afterward, they should exercise regularly to prevent muscle atrophy.

 During the first few days after surgery, you might feel some pain and redness at the site of the procedure.
 You might also notice some changes in skin texture and color.
 These effects usually last from one week to two months.
-After that time, the wound begins to heal and the skin becomes smoother and softer.
+After that time, the wound’s proper healing process begins, and the skin becomes smoother and softer.
 As the new skin grows, it gradually fades away.

 Your final result from your scar revision procedure will last a long time, but it may require several months before you see any visible changes.
 It could even be a year before your scars completely disappear.

-Surgical scar repair is usually recommended when there is significant damage to the underlying tissues, such as keloids (large raised areas of scar tissue), hypertrophic scars (raised, thickened scars), or deep wounds.
-However, nonsurgical scar repair (such as laser scar treatments) may be used instead of surgery if the patient prefers this option.
+Surgical scar repair is usually recommended when there is significant damage to the underlying tissues, such as keloids (large raised areas of scaring), hypertrophic scars (raised, thickened scars), or deep wounds.
+However, nonsurgical scar repair (such as laser scar treatments) may be used instead of surgery if the patient prefers this option, which is usually preferred for acne scar removal and cases of patches with uneven skin tones.

 After having plastic surgery, patients usually experience swelling, bruising, and discomfort.
 These side effects are normal and typically resolve within two weeks.
 Some patients may feel soreness or tenderness for several months following the procedure.

 There are two main types of scars: hypertrophic and keloid.
 Hypertrophic scars are raised bumps caused by inflammation, while keloids are larger, thicker, and harder to treat.
-Both types of scars can be treated with scar revision surgery, which involves cutting down the scar tissue and replacing it with healthy skin.
+Both types of scars can be treated with surgery, which involves cutting down the scar and replacing it with healthy skin.

-If you live near Denver, CO, Thompson Facial Plastics offers Scar Revision among its services, and is conveniently located at 3150 E. 3rd Ave Ste.
+If you live near Denver, CO, Thompson Facial Plastics offers Scar Repair treatments among its services and is conveniently located at 3150 E. 3rd Ave Ste.
 200 Denver, CO 80206

 Scars occur when the dermis (the deep, thick layer of connective tissues beneath the epidermis) is injured.
-When the injury heals, the body produces new collagen fibers to repair the damage.
+When the injury heals, the body promotes new collagen production in the form of fibers to repair the damage.
 A new fibrous capsule surrounds the area where the injury occurred.
-The new fibrous capsule may be white, yellow, brown, red, blue, black, pink or any color.
+The new fibrous capsule may be white, yellow, brown, red, blue, black, pink, or any color.
 The appearance of scars depends upon how much the dermis was involved in the injury.
 The deeper the injury, the darker the color of the scars.

 Kybella is a treatment used for the removal of unwanted fat under the chin.
 It is a non-surgical alternative to liposuction.